VIC.GOV.AU | Policy and Advisory Library

 Equity (Social Disadvantage) extraordinary growth

-For schools that experience a significant growth in enrolments in the February census compared to the SFOE census held in August of the preceding years, Social Disadvantage Extraordinary Growth line funds the percentage growth in excess of 50% if the enrolment growth is higher than a threshold (Threshold for secondary schools = 20 and for all other school types = 10).
+For schools that experience a significant growth in enrolments in the February census compared to the SFOE census held in August of the preceding years, Social Disadvantage (SD) Extraordinary Growth line funds the percentage growth more than 50% if the enrolment growth is higher than a threshold (Threshold for secondary schools = 20 and for all other school types = 10).
 Funding rates are the same as the rates for Equity (Social Disadvantage).

 Additionally, Equity (Social Disadvantage) Extraordinary Growth funding is provided to secondary campuses in their first 6 years of operation by reducing the enrolment growth threshold 50% to 0% for these settings only for a duration of their first 6 years.